 The earliest bread grains would have been ground by hand with rocks.
 This would have resulted in coarse, whole grain bread—the descendants of which are dark, rustic breads from Europe, like pumpernickel.
 The Mesopotamians refined this process around 800 B.C., using two flat, circular stones, stacked on top one another to grind the grain.
 These stones were continuously rotated by draft animals or slaves.
 This “milling”—which was the genesis for how we create flour today–created smooth, finely ground flour that quickly became prized as a status symbol.
 The desire for the whitest, most refined bread continued through the modern era, and later advancements included the sifting of flour to remove the bran and the germ and the bleaching of the flour itself.

 3. Mechanized Slicing.

-For hundreds of years, the finest white breads were sold in whole loaves to be cut at home—like a French baguette or Italian ciabatta.
+For hundreds of years, the finest white breads were sold in whole loaves to be cut at home—like a French baguette.
 The New York Public Library’s “Lunch” exhibit notes: “Nineteenth and early 20th-century cookbooks and magazines gave highly specific advice about lunchtime sandwich making.
 For ladies and children, the bread was supposed to be sliced very thinly and the crusts removed.
 For workers, thick slices with crusts were deemed more appropriate.”

 But in 1917, itinerant jeweler Otto Rohwedder created the first mechanized bread slicer.
 Initially, many companies were convinced that housewives wouldn’t be interested, and his bread-slicing machine wasn’t installed in a factory until 1928.
 However, within two years, 90% of store-bought bread was factory sliced.